mikedidomizio/gh-app-org-private-repos/README.md

 - `Setup URL (optional)` will be `http://localhost:3000`.
 The purpose of this is for our demo we will redirect back after install, and close the window.
 In a real environment you may not want this.
 - `Redirect on update` should be checked ✔.
 - `Active` checkbox under `Webhook` can be unchecked.
-- Under `Permissions`, `Repository permissions` find the entry for `Contents`.
+- Under `Permissions`, `Repository permissions` find the entry for `Metadata`.
 To the right of it should be a dropdown, open it and set it to `Read-only`.
 - Under `Where can this GitHub App be installed?` select `Any account`.

 Click `Create GitHub App` button at the bottom